galaxyproject/galaxy-language-server/client/README.md

 -   You can then run all the tests from the `Test Explorer` by using `planemo test` in the background.
 Currently running individual tests is not supported as AFAIK `planemo` does not have an option to do so at the moment.
 -   After successfully running the tests, the results will be displayed in a convenient way directly on your source XML.

-The failing tests will be marked in red and the reason for failure can be seen directly beside the test definition in the same line or more detailed in the `Output`.
+The failing tests will be marked in red and the reason for failure can be seen directly beside the test definition (or you can right click the icon next to your test definition and choose `Peek Error`).
 You can also directly navigate to each of the tests XML source from the `Test Explorer`.
 This can be very convenient especially when having a large number of tests in your tool.

 ## Improved macros support